About Dee

 The insight that reframed everything

-At a seminar I approached a man named Grace.
-There was something in the way he carried himself — a calm, a confidence, an ease with his team that I had been searching for.
-I asked him the question I had been asking everyone for years.
+At a workshop I got talking with a colleague named Grace.
+There was something in the way she carried herself - a calm, a confidence, an ease with her team that I had been searching for.
+I asked her the question I had been asking everyone for years.

 How do you create a great team culture?
 How do you approach your interactions with your team?

-He said two words.
+She said three words.
 Lead with Love.
-In that moment it landed as something profound.
-But over time it evolved into something more precise — Lead with Compassion.
+Those words took me by surprise.
+Not as a revelation - but as something so simple I had overlooked it.
+Something that was never natural in my leadership style but should have been.
+But over time it evolved into something more precise - Lead with Compassion.
 Because compassion is not softness.
 It is the most demanding form of leadership there is.
 It tells the truth.
 It holds the standard.
 And it does both in a way that preserves the human relationship.

-That distinction between compassion and empathy — why getting it wrong costs you trust, and how getting it right changes everything — is the heart of Book 3 and the foundation of how Dee coaches today.
+That distinction between compassion and empathy - why getting the balance wrong costs you your team culture, and how getting it right changes everything - is the heart of Book 3 and the foundation of how Dee coaches today.

 What drives everything